 It is among the essential nutrients required by both animals and plants.
 Plants utilize Nitrogen in the synthesis of proteins.
 Generally, pants get Nitrogen from fish waste, but it is not sufficient.

 Biological waste decomposes to ammonia, nitrite, and nitrates.
 All these are nitrogen compounds and provide Nitrogen for plants.
 Still, you may have to add nitrogen-rich fertilizer to fill the gap.

 Plants use Phosphorus to convert sugar into nutrients, and it is also crucial in the process of photosynthesis.
 Putting excessive Phosphorus in your aquarium can cause the growth of algae.
-So, it is crucial to maintain the right amounts of it.
+So, it is crucial to maintain the right amount of it.